Streptococcus mutans: Cariogenic potential

-Ideally, we can stop the early various lesion developing beyond the white spot stage.
+Ideally, the early various lesion is prevented via treatment from developing beyond the white spot stage.
 Once beyond here, the enamel surface is irreversibly damaged and cannot be biologically repaired.
 In young children, the pain from a carious lesion can be quite distressing and restorative treatment can cause an early dental anxiety to develop.
 Dental anxiety has knock-on effects for both dental professionals and patients.
 Treatment planning and therefore treatment success can be compromised.
 The dental staff can become stressed and frustrated when working with anxious children.
 This can compromise their relationship with the child and their parents.
 Studies have shown a cycle to exist, whereby dentally anxious patients avoid caring for the health of their oral tissues.
 They can sometimes avoid oral hygiene and will try to avoid seeking dental care until the pain is unbearable.

 Susceptibility to disease varies between individuals and immunological mechanisms have been proposed to confer protection or susceptibility to the disease.
 These mechanisms have yet to be fully elucidated but it seems that while antigen presenting cells are activated by S. mutans in vitro, they fail to respond in vivo.
 Immunological tolerance to S. mutans at the mucosal surface may make individuals more prone to colonisation with S. mutans and therefore increase susceptibility to dental caries.